-I was searching for a quote the other day and came across this little gem:
+When I was searching for a quote some time back I came across this little gem:

 To live content with small means;

 to seek elegance rather than luxury, and refinement rather than fashion;

 and wealthy, not rich;

 to study hard, think quietly, talk gently, act frankly;

 to listen to stars and birds, to babes and sages, with open heart;